History & Overview

 A History of the Maumee School District

-The first chartered high school in the state of Ohio was established in Maumee in 1843.
-Native American children were among the first students who attended school here.
+One of the first chartered high school in the state of Ohio was established in Maumee in 1843.
 The Maumee School District was officially established soon after (1850) and Fort Miami School was created.
 Teachers were hired for an average wage of $50 a month for men and $30 for women.
 Salaries compensated teachers for both teaching and janitorial duties.

 In 1939, a new high school was constructed at the corner of Gibbs and Sackett Streets at a cost of $334,959.
 Today, this building houses grades 6 – 8 and is named Gateway Middle School.
 This building was designed to accommodate community growth, being built for 600 students, when the enrollment at that time was 304.
 The new school featured the district’s first school cafeteria.

 The current building that is Maumee High School was constructed at 1147 Saco Street at a cost of $1,728,963.
 The building was dedicated on Sunday, October 29, 1961.
 Dr. Fred J. Rolf, then superintendent of schools, said this at the dedication ...
 “A school building does not make an education.
 However, the school buildings in a community do reflect the attitude of that community toward the education of its youth.
 The citizens of the Maumee school community are to be congratulated for this fine structure with its modern facilities for the better education of our youth.”

 Today, The City of Maumee is located in Lucas County and stretches for five miles along the north bank of the Maumee River.
 Maumee lies 65 miles south of Detroit, 130 miles northwest of Columbus, 110 miles west of Cleveland, and 230 miles east of Chicago in the suburbs of Toledo.

 - Special thanks to Maumee historian & author Marty Wendler